-this must be the either one of "full", "window", "overlap" or "smooth" but the data should generated by the same method in integrated analysis.
+this must be the either one of "full", "window", "overlap" or "smooth" but the method data should generated by the same method in integrated. analysis.

-adjust.method Method used to adjust the P-values for multiple testing, see p.adjust.
-Default is significance threshold used to select the significant dependent features.
-Only the z-scores with these features are used to calculate the mean z-scores across the independent features.
+Method used to adjust the P-values for multiple testing, see p.adjust.
+Default is adjust.method threshold used to select the significant dependent features.
+Only the z-scores significance with these features are used to calculate the mean z-scores across the independent features.

 "BY" recommended when copy number is used as dependent data.
-See SIM for decreasing fill in z.threshold fill in tabulate.top.indep.features can only be run after integrated.analysis with zscores = TRUE.
+See SIM for fill in decreasing tabulate.top.indep.features can only be run after integrated.analysis with zscores = TRUE.